nadinesk/RepData_PeerAssessment1/PA1_template.md

 The mean and median total number of steps taken per day without imputed missing values is 10766.19 and 10765.00, respectively.

-The difference between the mean without imputed values and the mean with imputed values is 0.00.
+The difference between the mean without imputed values and the mean with imputed values is: `mean_TS - mean_IV_TS` = 0.00.

-The difference between the median without imputed values and the median with imputed values is -1.19.
+The difference between the median without imputed values and the median with imputed values is: `median_TS - median_IV_TS` = -1.19.

 ## Are there differences in activity patterns between weekdays and weekends?